continued adventures in the shires…

 Your posts leave me with a smile each time I read them.
 What a gift!

-3. Kristen In London:
+3. Kristen In London says:

 How faraway this post feels now: just as I signed off, Avery was vividly and awfully sick, and was so all night, into today… cooking feels impossibly far away.